 * Please note tuition fees have been rounded off.Tuition fees may differ.

-In your first year of study you will develop knowledge in core business strategies including accounting, business communication, commercial law, business heritage, culture and sustainability, marketing, computing, management and applied research.
+In your first year of study you’ll develop knowledge in core business strategies including accounting, business communication, commercial law, business heritage, culture and sustainability, marketing, computing, management and applied research.

 A career in business information systems will allow you to combine management expertise with analyst and computing skills.
 Emphasis is placed on understanding how information is stored and how you can manipulate it to be able to draw sensible conclusions.
 As an systems or business analyst you will become a key ingredient to business decision making and an integral part of any business environment.

 On completion of this qualification you can complete any of our graduate diplomas in a different area of business to enhance your skills.

 University Entrance: NCEA Level 3 (60 credits at level 3 and 20 credits at level 2 or higher) which must include 14 credits at Level 3 in each of three approved* subjects and:

 Literacy* - 10 credits at Level 2 or above, made up of 5 credits in reading, 5 credits in writing,

 Numeracy* - 14 credits at Level 1 or above

 OR New Zealand Certificate in Study and Career Preparation (Level 4) Ara Business and ICT Pathway or equivalent

 Due to Covid-19 disruption, if you studied and achieved NCEA Level 3 during 2020, you only need 12 credits per Level 3 subject (i.e. total of 36 credits).
 Literacy and Numeracy requirements remain the same